One of the primary results of paleoclimate research over the

 When ocean water evaporates, water with the lighter oxygen isotope (16O) evaporates more easily because it is lighter than a water molecule with the heavier oxygen isotope (18O).
 Therefore, water vapor in the atmosphere ends up with a smaller percentage of 18O in it than ocean water.
 Its d18O is a few permil negative, say around –3‰.
 When that vapor passes over land and condenses to form rain, the heavier isotopes that did make it into the clouds condense to a greater extent than the lighter isotopes, again due to mass.
 Precipitation that falls then has a more negative d18O than seawater, but more positive d18O than the clouds from which it fell.
 This effect is more pronounced in cold climates than in warmer ones, because temperature is what drives the evaporation/condensation processes.
 Because temperature drives this process, an equation can be derived to relate temperature to d18O (or Hydrogen).
 In fact, a decrease of one part per million d18O in ice reflects a 1.5°C drop in air temperature at the time it originally evaporated from the oceans.
 Therefore, times of glaciation are associated with more negative d18O in ice samples.

 Now we turn to hydrogen, because its isotopes are used in this activity (and, it was the first data, before oxygen, to be produced from the ice cores).
 The hydrogen isotopes of interest to paleoclimate studies are 1H and 2H.
 Since 2H is such an important isotope to nuclear chemistry, it has its own name: Deuterium.
-The fractionation of heavy and light hydrogen isotopes behaves similiarly to oxygen isotopes.
+The fractionation of heavy and light hydrogen isotopes behaves similarly to oxygen isotopes.
 Both oxygen and hydrogen isotopic fractionation are related to temperature (and thus if you have one you can relate it to the other), and in this activity, we use the hydrogen isotopes.

 Structure of Deuterium

 We want to convert the deuterium isotopic ratios to temperature changes (delta temperatures) that describe variations in the temperature of the ocean from which the ice was originally evaporated.
 This has been determined by past studies, and you can reproduce this equation in Excel by doing the following.
 Type "delta temp" in the first row of a new column (column H), and "(deg C)" in the second row.
-Now use excel to calculate the delta temperatures, filling in your new column.
+Now use Excel to calculate the delta temperatures, filling in your new column.
 Note that the "delta temperature" is relative to the current temperature today.

 Use the following conversion factor: Type "= (C3 + 440) / 6.2" into the first cell, then put the cursor on the lower right corner of the cell until it turns into a gray cross.
 Click and hold the left mouse button and drag down to the end of the column.
 The cross cursor applies the relationship of the first cell to other cells.